 Home Assistant servers

-Home Assistant is the clear leader in smart home MCP integration.
-With 5+ competing servers and the most mature ecosystem, it’s the safest entry point for AI-controlled smart homes.
+Home Assistant is the clear leader in smart home MCP integration — and it just got stronger.
+With 5+ community servers, a rapidly growing flagship project, and native MCP support now built into Home Assistant Core, it’s the safest entry point for AI-controlled smart homes.

 The winner: homeassistant-ai/ha-mcp

-Why it wins: 96+ tools and 1,700 stars make it the most battle-tested option.
+Why it wins: 92+ tools and 2,044 stars make it the most battle-tested option.
 The breadth is unmatched — from turning on a light to managing backups and ZHA devices.
-The HA OS add-on deployment means you don’t need a separate server.
+Active daily development with three major releases in the last month.

-The catch: The sheer number of tools (96+) means high token consumption per request.
-If you only need basic device control, a lighter server might be more efficient.
+The catch: The sheer number of tools (92+) means high token consumption per request.
+If you only need basic device control, the HA Core native MCP integration may be sufficient.

 Best for: Anyone who wants full Home Assistant coverage from an AI assistant.